memfault/interrupt/_drafts/unit-test-mocking.md

 reaching for most often, as it is full-featured, works with both C and C++, and is the most configurable.

-In the following example, we create a mock for `my_malloc` so that we can validate that `allocate_buffer` behaves correctly if `malloc` fails and succeeds.
+In the following example, we create a mock for `my_malloc` which should be called by `allocate_buffer` so that we can validate that `allocate_buffer` behaves correctly if `malloc` fails and succeeds.